emmynoza/Travel_app/README.md

 <hr>

 1. Clone my Repo
-2. On your command-line run: `node start.js`
+2. Make sure you have installed node and npm
+3. On your terminal: <code> npm run start </code>
-3. On your browser: visit (http://localhost:8000/)
+4. On your browser: visit (http://localhost:8000/)

 ### Technologies used